xueminlee/support/privacypolicy.md

 PRIVACY POLICY

-This Privacy Policy outlines the privacy practices associated with the MiniDev Service and covers our treatment of personal information that we collect when you install a mobile application that uses our Service.
+This Privacy Policy outlines the privacy practices associated with our Service and covers our treatment of personal information that we collect when you install a mobile application that uses our Service.

 How We Use and Collect Your Personal Data